laosteven/flow-track/GETTING_STARTED.md

    - LED should blink 3 times → Ready state

 2. **Open App:**
-   - Launch Dragon Paddle Tracker
+   - Launch Flow Track
    - Tap Bluetooth icon (top-right)

 3. **Scan for Device:**
    - Tap "Scan for Devices"
-   - "DragonPaddleIMU" should appear within 5 seconds
+   - "FlowTrackIMU" should appear within 5 seconds
    - If not, see troubleshooting below

 4. **Connect:**